Pitt-Fuego/code-and-technology-narrative/README.md

 By working through the prompts in the index.html file, you will construct your own multimodal project relating your code and technology narrative.

 This beginner template allows the you to mix and match code blocks should you wish to further customize your work.
-It's a great introduction to code that will prepare you to use other [Open Fuego Coding Tools](https://github.com/open-fuego)
+It's a great introduction to code that will prepare you to use other Pitt Fuego Coding Tools

-Go to [Open Fuego](https://open-fuego.github.io/Open-Fuego-Coding-Tools/) to find more code-based tools and projects.<p>&nbsp;</p>
+Go to [Pitt Fuego](https://pitt-fuego.github.io/Pitt-Fuego-Coding-Tools/) to find more code-based tools and projects.<p>&nbsp;</p>

 ##Get started!